-The school develops an ethos where children feel secure, that their viewpoints are valued and that they are encouraged to talk and are listened to.
+Our school has an embedded ethos where children feel secure, encouraged to talk, know that their viewpoints are valued and that they will always be listened to and taken seriously.

 The school follows the recommended procedures of the Hertfordshire Safeguarding Board, a guide to procedure and practice for all professional staff in Hertfordshire who work with children.

 The school’s Designated Senior Leader for child protection is Mrs Tara McGovern and, in her absence, Mrs Charlotte Oram (Deputy Designated Senior Leader).
 Charlotte Oram is also the school's Pupil Champion/Mentor, who undertakes a number of wellbeing and nurture initiatives for the whole school, small groups and individual pupils.

 All visitors to the school, including parent volunteers, are required to sign in and wear a visitor’s badge at all times.